blockchain-unica/blockapi/README.md

     * [MongoDB](https://www.mongodb.com/what-is-mongodb) (constructs a NoSQL view of the data)
     * [MySQL](https://www.mysql.com/) (constructs a SQL view of the data)
     * [PostgreSQL](https://www.postgresql.org/) (constructs a SQL view of the data)
+    * [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/index.html) (constructs a RDF view of the data)
 3. Either
     * use an IDE for executing a Scala SBT project (we used [IntelliJ IDEA](https://www.jetbrains.com/idea/)) or
     * use the command line in place of an IDE (Install [SBT](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html))

+#### Bitcoin prerequisites - Segwit
+This instructions are needed only for performing analyses on Bitcoin.

 Before building the project, execute the following commands: